 Health and Health Care

 Efforts to enhance health care delivery systems and improve population health inevitably raise ethical issues.
 As health care costs rise worldwide, governments debate whether—and how—they can make health care more affordable, while also improving its quality and safety.
 At the same time, we know that health care accounts for only a small proportion of health outcomes.
-Social and economic factors such as income and education, neighborhoods with safe outdoor spaces, and foods that are affordable and healthy foods—as well as the personal choices we make—are far more consequential.
+Race, as well as social and economic factors are far more consequential.

 How we live our lives also affects our health.
 Obesity is now a problem in rich and poor countries alike.
 How can we change the unhealthy behaviors of large populations, particularly when education alone has made little difference?
 Where are the lines between empowerment, persuasion, and coercion?
 What role should regulations, environmental redesign, and incentives play?